blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 ### The autotracker loses track of my object.
 Why?

 There are many reasons this could be the case.
+If you are using experimental zooming, your `zoom_factor` value might be too high.
 Camera motion might be causing Frigate to lose track of the object.
 The object might be traveling too quickly.
-The scene is too dark, motion settings are not sensitive enough or are too sensitive, or the scene is less than optimal for Frigate to maintain tracking.
+The scene might be too dark, motion settings are not sensitive enough or are too sensitive, or is less than optimal for Frigate to maintain tracking.

 Watching Frigate's debug view can help to determine a possible cause.
 The autotracked object will have a thicker colored box around it.